-I am more of a coffee drinker, but I do enjoy an occasional cup of chai.
+I am more of a coffee drinker, but I do enjoy an occasional perfect cup of chai.
 Especially when I make things like pakora, or paratha (Indian pan-fried flatbread).
-I don’t know when and how my love for coffee started because my parents were always tea drinkers.
-Tea was made multiple times a day in my parent’s house.
-And when guests came over, we would serve them tea.
+When I was growing up, it was made multiple times a day in my parent’s house.
+Whenever we’d visit relatives in India, we would have it served to us in every house we visited.

-– 1 cinnamon stick (about an inch long)
+- 1 cinnamon stick – 1 inch long

 - 2 whole cloves